Hughes Airwest Flight 706: Collision

 Near the Bakersfield Flight Service Station, the crew of '458' decided to deviate east from their flight plan to avoid heavy air traffic in the Los Angeles area.
 Phillips was forced to climb to 15500 ft from 1000 ft because of deteriorating weather conditions.
 Meanwhile, shortly after takeoff, Flight 706 received two radar traffic advisories, neither of which indicated the presence of '458'.

 Soon after reaching 15500 ft, the fighter's DME (radio) showed MCAS El Toro was 50 nmi away.
 The pilot of '458' then performed an aileron roll, a flight maneuver that rolled the aircraft 360° to allow the pilot to observe any air traffic above or below the aircraft.
 Schiess, the radar intercept officer, was operating the fighter's radar, which was unable to detect any aircraft due to its deteriorated condition.
 Because of the stowed position of the scope, he had been leaning forward and looking downward at the instrument.
 Between three and ten seconds prior to the collision, he glanced up, suddenly observed the DC-9 in his peripheral vision and shouted a warning to the pilot.
 The pilot attempted an evasive roll, but was unable to clear the oncoming airliner.

 Around 6:11 pm, Flight 706 and '458' collided at about 15150 ft altitude, over the San Gabriel Mountains in the vicinity of Duarte.
 The collision tore the F-4's tail off, and the DC-9's cockpit was similarly ripped off as a result.
 The stricken airliner "cartwheeled" through the air and plunged downwards.
 Witnesses in nearby Duarte described hearing a loud noise and seeing two flaming objects falling from the sky.
 A second explosion shook the area as the DC-9 struck the mountain.
-Schiess ejected from the F-4B and parachuted to safety; Phillips, the pilot, failed to eject and was killed in the crash.
+Schiess ejected from the F-4B and parachuted to safety; Phillips, the pilot, could not eject and was killed in the crash.
 The F-4B crashed on Mount Bliss, about 1 mi from the airliner wreckage.
 Burning debris from the collision and subsequent crashes set off numerous small brush fires in the area.
 Wreckage was scattered across a mile of nearly inaccessible terrain in the Angeles National Forest.